assely/documentation/taxonomy.md

 #### Retrieving term posts

-To retrieve the posts with specific term, you can use `posts` method with taxonomy slug as argument.
+To retrieve the posts with a specific term, you can use `posts` method with taxonomy slug as the argument.

 ```html
 @foreach($genres->all() as $genre)